 PostgreSQL allows user to define a foreign key constraint, which means the values in that column match the keys in other tables.
 PostgreSQL also supports a foreign key to contain multiple columns.
 Besides, a tabel is allowed to define multiple foreign key constraints in PostgreSQL, which is usually used in many-to-many relations among the tables.
 When the table contains the primary key, which is referenced as foreign key in another table, is deleted, PostgreSQL provides several options, including a) Disallow deleting the referenced table b) Delete the forieng key table as well c) something else.

-PostgreSQL provides the index methods including B-tree, hash, GiST and Gin.
-User can specify the method through an argument when creating the table.
-An extra parameter is required for those four methods.
-User needs to decide how full the index method packs the index page for B-tree, hash and GiST.
-For heavily updated workload, the parameter should be lower than the read-only workload to reduce the frequency of page split while sacrificing more space.
+PostgreSQL provides the index methods including B-tree, hash, GiST, SP-GiST, GIN and BRIN.
+The user can specify the method through an argument when creating the table.
+An extra parameter is required for those six methods.
+User needs to decide how full the index method packs the index page for B-tree, hash, GiST and SP-GiST.
+For heavily updated workloads, the parameter should be lower than the read-only workload to reduce the frequency of page split while sacrificing more space.
 For Gin index, users need to specify whether its fast update option is enabled.

 PostgreSQL provides snapshot isolation using the multiversion concurrency control (MVCC) architecture.
 User could requst Read Uncommitted, Read Committed, Repeatable Read and Serializable transaction isolation levels in PostgreSQL.
 However, PostgreSQL only implements three of them.
 When requesting Read Uncommitted, postgres actually does Read Committed and Dirty Read won't happen, thinking that this would give an inconsistent response and in any case is unnecessary because MVCC allows access to data even while it is being written.